bogzbonny/yeehaw/_TODO.md

            parent pane has this hook registered for resized on each minimization.

+05. borders-pane wrapper
+     - option for each of up/down/right/left
+        - aka. doesn't need to be fully bordered.
+     - custom up/down/right/left DrawChs AND corner pieces
+     - single/double/bold lines defaults
+     - built in scrollbars optionally
+     - drag-resizing - drag while on the edge to resize the location

+05. accordion stack
+     - could have a static exterior dimension in which case one stack element would always have to be open
+     - Optionally could allow for growing and shrinking its total size in which case it could store its size if all the elements where minimized
+     - Each header should remain when the element is open
+     - optional vertical accordian stack

 05. Time Base Events. add a "future event" to a part of the EventResponse.
 In the future event there is a timestamp which says when this event should be activated.
 This can be triggered in the render loop and the event will then